SebVentures/data-brewery-doc/getting_started/installation.rst

 You can download it
 `here <https://databrewery.co/build/ipa-1.0.0-M2.zip>`_ and unpack it.
 All you need is Java 8 or above.
-Then, You can add the bin repertory to your PATH environement variable (you can check `here for Windows 10 <https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/>`_).
+Then, You can add the bin repertory to your PATH environment variable (you can check `here for Windows 10 <https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/>`_).

 In order to test your Data Brewery installation, you can call *ipa*